Drought’s continued depletion of Colorado River bodes ill for California

 The Colorado River supplies nearly 40 million people with water, flowing to cities, farmlands and tribal nations from the Rocky Mountains to Southern California.
 For decades, the river has suffered from chronic overexploitation.
 So much water is diverted that the river delta in Mexico dried up decades ago, leaving only scattered natural wetlands in an otherwise dry river channel running through farmland.

-State and federal officials spoke at a meeting in Phoenix on Friday, three days after the Federal Bureau of Reclamation announced plans to reduce the amount of water released from Lake Powell this year to reduce risks of the reservoir’s water level dropping. too much at Glen Canyon Dam.
-Last year, the dam generated enough power to supply the needs of more than 300,000 homes, something it could not do if water levels drop so low that it can no longer generate electricity.
+State and federal officials spoke at a meeting in Phoenix on Friday, three days following the Federal Bureau of Reclamation announced plans to reduce the amount of water released from Lake Powell this year to reduce risks of the reservoir’s water level dropping. too much at Glen Canyon Dam.
+Last year, the dam generated enough power to supply the needs of more than 300,000 homes, something it might not do if water levels drop so low that it can no longer generate electricity.

 Buschatzke added that more needs to be done to protect the water levels of Lake Mead, which releases water that flows into Arizona, Nevada, California and Mexico.